Infinidrix/Nand-Beyond-Tetris/Readme.txt

                                 of the Hack.VMEmulator.BuiltInVMClass).
 void writeMemory(int address, int value) - changes the value stored in the VM
                                            memory at the given address (the
-                                           value is cast to short and the address must be legal - see above).
+                                           value is cast to int and the
+                                           address must be legal - see above).
-                                           If data flow animation is on, the change in the VM memory will be animated. short callFunction(String functionName,
+                                           If data flow animation is on, the change in the VM memory will be animated. int callFunction(String functionName,
-                   short[] params) - Calls the named VM function (which may be either be implemented in a normal .vm files or in Java using the VMCode API) with the given parameters.
+                   int[] params) - Calls the named VM function (which may be either be implemented in a normal .vm files or in Java using the VMCode API) with the given parameters.
 The return